Suzuki Escudo Pikes Peak Special

 Source: Speed Hunters [5].

 Like all Japanese cars, the driver is positioned on the right, while the fuel tank is located next to the driver, helping to distribute the car’s weight.
 But the big highlight is really the Powertrain, with two G16A engines installed in transverse position, one for each axle of the vehicle.
 Equipped with turbochargers and air-water heat exchangers, the small 1,590 cm³ engines produce around 400 hp individually, and each has its own sequential transmission and limited-slip differential with electro-magnetic control.
-To transmit power to the floor, Yokohama off-road tires 285/680 R17 are used, mounted on 17”x10” SSR wheels.
+To transfer power to the road, Yokohama off-road tires 285/680 R17 are used, mounted on 17”x10” SSR wheels.

 Source: Speed Hunters [5].